TyIsI/ignore-test/README.md

 ### Testing prettier

+By manually specifying the _deny-all_ and _permit-test_ files, we can emulate the behaviour of the default value of `.gitignore` and `.prettierignore` as if the `.gitignore` file masked everything.

 #### Error behaviour

 `ls -1 .prettierignore.* test*.js | xargs -n 1 yarn prettier --ignore-path .prettierignore.deny-all --ignore-path .prettierignore.permit-test --file-info | egrep -B 1 -w ignored`